Tech-at-DU/BotShop-iOS/P06-Stack-Navigation/content.md

 # Creating Order Model
-Let's create a model for the past orders. `Cmd + N ` to create a new Swift file and name it `Order.swift`.
+Let's create a model for the past orders.
+Create a new Swift file and name it `Order.swift`.

 Within the file, add:

 ```
+import Foundation
+import UIKit

 struct Order {
     var title: String
     var image: UIImage